Academia-750/academy750-backend-laravel/README.md

 - Migration: We will probably start adding a migration to add or edit the cars table.

+- Seeder: We will use seeder when we need to init the database after a new installation

 - Model File `Car`: With database information, specific business logic of this model, relations between model (many to many, belongs to).

+- Factory `CarFactory`: We will use a factory that helps us to create data in our test cases.

 - Routes File:  a `car.routes` with the end points related to Cars.
 Include it in the `routes/api/v1/index.php` file (where it has some global middleware).
 The routes file has the route, the method, and some extra middelware.